slevithan/oniguruma-to-es/README.md

 - Run regexes intended for Oniguruma in JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).
 - Share regexes across your Ruby and JavaScript code.

-Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma) or [node-oniguruma](https://github.com/atom/node-oniguruma)), this library is **much lighter weight** and its regexes **run much faster** since they run as native JavaScript.
+Compared to running the actual [Oniguruma](https://github.com/kkos/oniguruma) C library in JavaScript via WASM bindings (e.g. via [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma)), this library is **much lighter weight** and its regexes **run much faster** since they run as native JavaScript.

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)